Low-sugar sweets for your sweet

 FroPro no added sugar ice cream

-2. In a large bowl, add all the ingredients mix until combined.
+1. Preheat oven to 160°C. In a large bowl, add all ingredients except for ice cream and mix to combine.

 The ultimate combo: cacao and raspberry.
 These little squares are morsels of heaven, and a perfect nutrient-dense treat to enjoy by yourself or with your favourite person.